Linearly Constrained Diffusion Implicit Models: Conclusion

-In this paper we introduced CDIM, a new approach for solving noisy linear inverse problems with pretrained diffusion models.
-This is achieved by exploiting the structure of the DDIM inference procedure.
-By projecting the DDIM updates, such that Tweedie estimates of the denoised image $\hat\rvx_0$ match the linear constraints, we are able to enforce constraints without making out-of-distribution edits to the noised iterates $\rvx_t$.
-We note that our method cannot handle non-linear constraints, including latent diffusion, because for a non-linear function $h$, $\mathbb{E}\left[h(\rvx_0)\right] \neq h(\mathbb{E}\left[\rvx_0\right]$.
-Therefore, unlike the linear case of \eqref{eqn:tweedy-obs}, we cannot extend Tweedie's estimate of the posterior mean of $\rvx_0$ to an estimate of the posterior mean of non-linear observations $h(\rvx_0)$.
+In this paper we introduced CDIM, a new approach for accelerating noisy linear inverse recovery using pretrained diffusion models.
+By projecting DDIM steps into a plausible region of of the forward process, we can enforce constraints without making out-of-distribution edits to the noised iterates $\rvx_t$.
+Note that our method cannot handle non-linear constraints because for a non-linear function $h$, $\mathbb{E}\left[h(\rvx_0)\right] \neq h(\mathbb{E}\left[\rvx_0\right])$.
+Therefore, we cannot extend Tweedie's estimate of the posterior mean $\rvx_0$ to an estimate of the posterior mean of non-linear observations $h(\rvx_0)$.
 However, for linear constraints, our method generates high quality images with faster inference than previous methods, creating a new point on the Pareto-frontier of quality vs. efficiency for linear inverse problems.